Xue1iang/apriltag_ros/README.md

 ```

-Please also note: you do not require to build the Apriltag library alongside this - including the version built for your version of ubuntu is fine!
+Usage is the same as described below except note - you do not generally need to clone the `apriltag` source alongside this version.
+The `rosdep` install should find a suitable prebuilt binary from the ros/ubuntu repository.

+Installatoi

 # apriltag_ros